RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 WHERE industry IS NULL OR industry =''
 );
 ```
-/* seems all the rows are updated except 1 which did not have any other rows to pull the industry type from
+/* It seems all the rows are updated except 1 which did not have any other rows to pull the industry type from
 and we will leave it like this because we do not have anything to do for this row
 and putting wrong info is worse than having no info */